 The Black Community Advisory Council (BCAC) was established in February 2010.
 It assists United Way in understanding the needs and challenges faced by Blacks in Peel and in building strong community relationships.
 The formation of the Black Community Advisory Council is part of a broader United Way initiative to foster and build relationships and address key social issues within ethno-specific communities in Peel.
 The Council is a volunteer group of members of the Black community living or working in Peel region.
-Council members are of African descent including continental Africans or those who identify with being from the African Diaspora (Caribbean, South America, North America etc.)
+Council members are of African descent including continental Africans or those who identify with being from the African Diaspora (Canada, Caribbean, South America, North America etc.)

 The Council serves to provide the diverse Black community in Peel with a voice in the United Way of Peel Region activities including providing recommendations and strategies to address identified issues, ways to promote achievements in the Black community and undertake initiatives to support United Way’s work.